 -Ph.D. in medieval art history from the University of Chicago

 -Award of Excellence, “Best of the Christian Press” (Associated Church Press) for “Stigm(at)a: Facing the Mirror of the Wounds of Christ”

--Article featured on Freshly Pressed: "By the Garden Gate: A Journey with Robert Campin"
+-Editor’s pick for Freshly Pressed for “By the Garden Gate: A Journey with Robert Campin”

-I'm on the Advisory Board of the Ancient-Future Faith Network, a cross-denominational association of like-minded individuals and churches with a longing to return to classic Christian orthodoxy, orthopraxy, and spirituality.
+I’m a member of, and serve on the Advisory Board for, the Ancient-Future Faith Network, a cross-denominational association of like-minded individuals and churches with a longing to return to classic Christian orthodoxy, orthopraxy, and spirituality.

 I’m also a proud member of the Redbud Writers Guild, a movement of Christian women who create in community and who infuence culture and faith.